bioidiap/bob.extension/doc/guide.rst

    In this fictitious representation, the ``master`` branch continue under development, but one can see older branches don't receive much attention anymore.

-   Here is an example for creating a branch at github (many of our satellite packages are hosted there).
+   Here is an example for creating a branch at gitlab (many of our satellite packages are hosted there).
    Let's create a branch called ``1.1``::

    .. code-block:: sh